 The module is designed to introduce students to the principle approaches to conflict and conflict resolution.
 Starting with a discussion of the pervasiveness of conflict in human existence, the module will engage with the key question of "what is conflict?"
 Students will be introduced to conflict management and conflict resolution approaches before engaging with conflict resolution processes such as negotiation and mediation.
 The module will rely on case studies and simulations to help students engage directly and better grasp the different theoretical approaches.
 Case studies will include an in-depth analysis of the Oslo process and a discussion of the specific difficulties linked to negotiations with “terrorists.”
 The students will emerge from the module with knowledge of the central paradigms and concepts of conflict analysis and resolution, and with an initial set of skills (negotiation and mediation) which can be used to further understand international politics but also in their personal engagement with others.

 Method of assessment

-Fisher, R. and Ury, W. (1991).
-Getting to Yes, New York: Penguin.
+* Fisher, R. and Ury, W. (1991).
+Getting to Yes, New York: Penguin

-Upon completion of this module, students will be able to:
+On successfully completing the module students will be able to:

-Identify the main critiques of conflict theories.
+5. identify the main critiques of conflict theories